Grand Ferré: Biography

-Grande Ferré or the Great Ferrier (a blacksmith) was a peasant of large stature who distinguished himself alongside another peasant, Guillaume aux Alouettes who had been nominated as local captain during the Jacquerie of Beauvais, a uprising in May 1358, that started against local nobles but then turned on the invading English as well.
+Grand Ferré or the Great Ferrier (a blacksmith) was a peasant of large stature who distinguished himself alongside another peasant, Guillaume aux Alouettes who had been nominated as local captain during the Jacquerie of Beauvais, an uprising in May 1358, that started against local nobles but then turned on the invading English as well.

 In 1359, he distinguished himself in the defence of the castle at Longueil-Sainte-Marie, which the English from neighbouring Creil had tried to capture.
 The chronicler Jean de Venette stated that Guillaume was mortally wounded when the English attacked the castle and Grande Ferré then single-handedly killed eighty-five opponents with an ax.

 He contracted pneumonia after apparently drinking cold water and was taken to his cottage in Rivecourt to recover.
 The English thought they could surprise him whilst he slept, but when they arrived, he killed five of them with an ax while the others fled.
 He died soon after.